mvenouziou/Boosted_DETR/README.md

 ## An Idea

-The bipartite matching algorithm (*linear_sum_assignment*) speed seems to be the main limiting factor to naively applying DETR's training regime to traditional object detectors.
-Assignments involving tens of thousands of proposals may add several seconds / batch during training.

 It would be interesting to experiment with a modified CNN training routine where it is fully trained as normal, then training an additional "sifting" layer using bipartite matching to replace NMS in weeding out predictions.